 Do you need some help with journal writing in Kindergarten?
 We’ll show you how to get started.
 Includes a FREE printable journal and tips and tricks to get started.
-Click over to get your freebie.
+Click over to get your freebie today.

 This resource works well with these Simply Kinder products

 Do you enjoy journal writing with your Kinders?
 It is such a fun activity once you have a routine in place.
 It is something young leaners enjoy doing and I love to see them sharing their ideas.
 Of course, there are so many benefits to journaling in the classroom.
 Here are a few of the educational benefits that journal writing offers

 - Learning how to communicate through drawing and writing